junglerock99/pefti/README.md

 ### [files] table
 Key | Type | Value
 --- | --- | ---
-input_playlists | Array of text strings | Filenames of the input playlists new_playlist | Text string | Filename for the new playlist
+input_playlists | Array of text strings | URLs of the input playlists new_playlist | Text string | Filename for the new playlist

 ### [groups] table